 Rityanne Gauci - Support Administrator (Strategy)

 Rityanne is responsible for processing documents, bookkeeping and to liaise with the strategy team members.
 She is a point of contact for internal and external stakeholders.

 Dr Romina Delia - Internationalisation Executive

 Romina’s role is to facilitate the international development of the cultural and creative sectors to sustain both the sector’s growth as well as its contribution to Malta’s international relations.
 She is highly passionate about cultural exchanges, international collaborations and the promotion of unity in diversity through intercultural dialogue.
-Romina project manages Malta’s participation at La Biennele di Venezia and London Design Biennale.
+Romina project manages Malta’s participation at La Biennale di Venezia and London Design Biennale.